KaterinaNakou2003/SoftwareTechLab/LibraryProject/README.md

     $ docker run -i docker-library-jar

-If you do not have Docker installed, please visit the official Docker website  [Official Docker site](https://docs.docker.com/get-docker/) .
+If you do not have Docker installed, please visit the  [Official Docker site](https://docs.docker.com/get-docker/).